DataDog/hiring-engineers/answers.md

 * **Include the metric value that caused the monitor to trigger and host ip when the Monitor triggers an Alert state.**
 * **When this monitor sends you an email notification, take a screenshot of the email that it sends you.**

   Please refer to the two screenshots below or my account (liuqi_jp@hotmail.com) to check the metric monitor I created.
-Followed this Docs page https://docs.datadoghq.com/monitors/notifications/ to created the monitor.
+I followed this Docs page (https://docs.datadoghq.com/monitors/notifications/) to created the monitor.

   Screenshot 1: Creating the monitor